Alan Hahn: Early life and education

-Hahn is a Long Island native born in Smithtown, New York.
-He learned how to read as a child by sounding out headlines in his hometown newspaper, Newsday.
-Hahn attended St. Anthony's High School in South Huntington, New York, where he played varsity basketball in the Catholic High School Athletic Association.

-Hahn later earned a basketball scholarship at LIU Post under NCAA Division II coach Tom Galeazzi.
+Hahn earned a basketball scholarship at LIU Post under NCAA Division II coach Tom Galeazzi.
 At LIU Post, Hahn wrote for the school newspaper The Pioneer, where he met current Newsday sportswriter Tom Rock.
 Hahn earned a Bachelor of Science degree in journalism at LIU Post.

 Sportswriting career

 Hahn started his journalism career at Newsday in 1995 as a part-time sports department clerk.
 He went from answering phones to covering high school games over the next year.
 In 1999, Hahn was promoted to full-time and was assigned to the New York Islanders beat.
 He earned the paper's prestigious "Publisher's Award" in 2000 for Sports Writing.
 He covered the Islanders until 2006, when he was moved to the New York Knicks beat.
-He developed a large following for his coverage of the Knicks and for his popular blog, The Knicks Fix.
+He developed a following for his coverage of the Knicks and for his blog the Knicks Fix.

 In 15 years at Newsday, Hahn covered every professional team in the Metropolitan New York area, including two Stanley Cup runs by the New Jersey Devils hockey team and two seasons as the backup writer for the New York Jets football team.